Australian Space Agency: Responsibilities

 The Australian Space Agency differentiates itself from other national space programs in its stated focus on private development and businesses rather than state driven operations (contrasting with NASA and the European Space Agency).

+Space Industry Leaders Forum

+The Space Industry Leaders Forum (SILF), launched in November 2019, is made up of members from academia, industry associations (such as Engineers Australia), and non-government space organisations.
+Its aim is to keep the ASA informed on industry issues, to provide input into national civil space strategy and policy, and to encourage public engagement with the industry.

+As of 2025 Flavia Tata Nardini, co-founder and CEO of Fleet Space Technologies, chairs the forum.

 Governance

 The leader of the agency is titled the Head.